 Today, the lack of medical equipment still takes a toll on medical care.
 Particularly the specialized medical fields were harmed in the 1990s, when special equipment and medication was scarce and hard to come by.
 Although, medical professionals were widely available, they could not make up for the dire condition of Cuba’s healthcare facilities.

 Keep in mind that, because educational facilities are usually run by the government, international and private education is extremely scarce.
-There are merely two international schools in Cuba: the International School of Havana and the École Française de La Havana.
-If you are unable to send your children to one of these schools, you should consider arranging for Spanish lessons in order to prepare them for the local schools.
+There are very few international schools in Cuba: among them, the International School of Havana and the École Française de La Havana.
+They are very expensive (the tuition fee is 12,600 USD and 9320 USD for grades 11 and 12, respectively), so if you are unable to send your children to one of these schools, you should consider arranging for Spanish lessons in order to prepare them for the local schools.

 As for university education, the government is planning to implement education reforms in 2016-2017.
 Their reforms’ objective is to improve undergraduate studies, which are deemed to take too long.
 They will be shortened to four years, as in a lot of other countries.
 The other objective is to test the students for their English language skills before graduating.
 In fact, a lot of Cuban professionals are not able to speak English fluently.